opendocsg/opendoc-sp-self-help-centre/2Tech/Commontech.md

 If the above error is encountered, users are advised to perform the following:

-(i) Completely clear your cache, cookies, browser history and temporary files and restart the browser afresh *AND/OR*
+1. Completely clear your cache, cookies, browser history and temporary files and restart the browser afresh *AND/OR*

-(ii) Shutdown the notebook or device completely (for smartphones, please ensure the app is killed/deactivated first) and turning it back on again.
+2. Shutdown the notebook or device completely (for smartphones, please ensure the app is killed/deactivated first) and turning it back on again.

 After doing so, please make another attempt at registration/payment.